statisticsnorway/JSONassert/README.md

 This implementation uses a clean-room implementation of the org.json library implemented for the Android system, released under the Apache 2.0 license.
 See [com.vaadin.external.google:android-json](http://search.maven.org/#artifactdetails%7Ccom.vaadin.external.google%7Candroid-json%7C0.0.20131108.vaadin1%7Cjar)
-That jar does **not** include the org.json.JSONString interface, so a new implementation of that interface is added to this source.
+That jar does **not** include the org.skyscreamer.jsonassert.JSONString interface, so a new implementation of that interface is added to this source.

 Resources
 ---------